ClementNerma/NightOS/docs/specs/shell-scripting.md

 end
 ```

-The command's return type can be any existing type, as well as `void` which indicates it returns nothing.
+The command's return type can be any existing type.

 The options for each argument are: